Siria-Catherine-Iniguez-Brito/Master-Ingenieria-Matematica-UCM-2025-2026/Courses/Foundation-Courses/Scientific-Programming/SP_README.md

 - Scientific libraries used and their configuration.
 - Installation and setup process on my personal machine.
 - Concrete examples of compilation and execution on my system.

-This documentation complements the general information presented here, facilitating reproducibility and autonomous development for the student.

 --

 ## 🖥️ Environment Used